MARYLAND STRONG - RECOVERY STAGE 2

 - stay safe at home if you don’t have to travel away from home and avoid gatherings, and

-- cooperate with our contact tracers if one of them should call you.
+- cooperate with local contact tracers if one of them should call you.

-As per Governor Hogan’s Executive Order, Maryland is in Stage 3 of the Roadmap to Recovery through November 20, 2020.
-At 5pm on Friday, the state will return to Stage 2.
+As per Governor Hogan’s Order, Maryland returned to Stage 2 of the Roadmap to Recovery on November 20, 2020.
 While Maryland remains open for business at this time, the Governor has expressed concern about surging case and hospitalization numbers around the United States.
 He has urged Marylanders to recommit to the simple steps that keep our loved ones and neighbors safe, and help conserve vital health care resources.
 Read the full update here.

 The Talbot County Council adopted an Emergency Declaration on March 16, 2020 after the Governor of Maryland declared a State of Emergency and the President of the United States issued a Proclamation on Declaring a National Emergency Concerning the Novel Coronavirus Disease (COVID-19) Outbreak.
 Talbot County swiftly convened an Operational Working Group made up of officials from the Talbot County Health Department, Talbot County Emergency Services, Talbot County Government, University of Maryland Shore Regional Health, area law enforcement agencies, towns, and many other community partners.